mfem/web/src/bilininteg.md

 ### Mixed Operators

-These integrators are designed to be used with the MixedBilinearForm object to assemble square or rectangular linear operators.
+These integrators are designed to be used with a `MixedBilinearForm` object to assemble square or rectangular linear operators.

 | Class Name                            | Domain | Range  | Coef.   | Operator                                       | Continuous Op.                       | Dimension  |
 |---------------------------------------|--------|--------|:-------:|------------------------------------------------|--------------------------------------|:----------:|